-In the world of auto racing, crashes simply come with the territory.
-Even before his tragic death, Dale Earnhardt experienced that reality firsthand.
-Take, for example, a scary incident at Pocono Raceway in 1979.
+In the NASCAR world, crashes simply come with the territory.
+Even before his untimely death, Dale Earnhardt had experienced that reality firsthand, especially during a scary incident at Pocono Raceway in 1979.

 On that fateful afternoon, the Intimidator slammed into the wall and needed to be airlifted to the hospital.
-At one point, Earnhardt even thought that he was “going to Heaven.”
+At one point, Earnhardt even thought he was “going to heaven.”

 Dale Earnhardt had a variety of nicknames, including Ironhead

 In the world of professional sports, plenty of athletes have earned iconic nicknames.
 During his time behind the wheel, Earnhardt was no exception.

 Earnhardt’s most famous moniker was, of course, the Intimidator.
 As you might assume, he earned that nickname with a combination of his fearless driving and icy stare.
 Similarly, some called him “The Man in Black” due to his iconic No. 3 car and willingness to play the villain.

 Others preferred to call Earnhardt “Mr. Restrictor Plate” due to his success on restrictor-plate tracks.
 In an ironic twist, though, he felt that reducing a car’s speed flew in the face of everything NASCAR stood for.
 The North Carolina native was also known as “Big E” and “Mr. Chevrolet,” both of which are a bit more self-explanatory.

 Earlier in his career, however, Earnhardt also picked up the title of “Ironhead.”
 While that would seem to suggest a level of stubbornness — think hard-headed, but taken to the next level — it could have a different origin.

 Earning the nickname Ironhead and taking a premature trip to heaven